Reading time: 8 min.

 How much hair will I lose from telogen effluvium?

 Telogen effluvium can cause you to lose between 30% and 50% of your hair [6].
-A hair pull or wash test can indicate what proportion of hair you’re currently shedding.
+A hair pull test or wash test can indicate what proportion of hair you’re currently shedding.

 How long does telogen effluvium last?